Dornier Do 217: Do 217A

 The A variant was a pre-production reconnaissance version, with original shallow fuselage and powered by DB 601A engines.
 Armed with three MG 15 machine guns.
-Nine built, entering service in late 1940, and used for secret reconnaissance missions over the then neutral Soviet Union.
+Nine were built, entering service in late 1940, and used for secret reconnaissance missions over the then-neutral Soviet Union.

 Although the specifications had originally envisaged a multi-role aircraft which could perform bombing missions, it was to function in reconnaissance roles.
 The fuselage had to be extended to accommodate the two cameras which could be "accessed directly by the crew" (presumably in flight).

 Dornier was ordered to produce three A-0 series machines up to the E variant.
 This changed to six as the number of reconnaissance machines was inadequate for the military's need.
 The small production run would consist of six aircraft.
 The original power plants, the DB 601Fs, could not be installed in time and the lower performance DB 601B engines were assigned to the type instead for the short term.
 As in the Dornier Do 17, Rb 20/30 and 50/30 cameras were to be installed.
 The 20/30 would be fitted in the fuselage while the 50/30 camera was to be placed in the cockpit and be jettisonable.
 For emergencies the aircraft was to have a fuel transfer unit control installed to move fuel from one tank to another.

 The first four A-0 aircraft were powered by DB 601Bs while the last two were given DB 601N engines in January 1940.
 The tests were problem free.
 However the RLM requested a B variant design which would have a fairing in which the film footage would be stored.
 Dornier reported that the A-0s were not getting the power plants they required for high altitude reconnaissance sorties so construction had to be delayed.
 The Do 217B program was suspended, as it turned out, altogether.